Tim Smit: Career

 He worked as an archaeologist before working as both a songwriter and producer receiving seven platinum and gold discs.

-In 1987 he moved with his family to Cornwall and became involved with Rob Poole, John Nelson and The Lost Gardens of Heligan.
+In 1987, he moved with his family to Cornwall and became involved with Rob Poole, John Nelson and The Lost Gardens of Heligan.
 Smit wrote a book about the project.

 With architect Jonathan Ball, he jointly created the Eden Project, near St Austell, an £80 million initiative to build two transparent biomes in an old china clay pit near the village of Bodelva.
 The biomes contain different eco-climates; rainforest and Mediterranean.
 The outside area is also described as a biome and has areas such as "Wild Cornwall".
 Eden aims to educate people about environmental matters and encourages a greater understanding and empathy with these matters.
 Smit raised the funds and the site design was by Nicholas Grimshaw.
 Smit has claimed that The Eden Project has contributed over £1 billion into the Cornish economy.

 Smit's book about the creation of the Eden Project, Eden, was published in 2001 and updated on the 10th anniversary of the opening in March 2011.

-Smit was appointed an honorary Commander of the Order of the British Empire (CBE) in the 2002 New Year Honours and awarded the Kilgerran Award of the Foundation for Science and Technology in 2003.
-In 2006 he was awarded an honorary Doctor of Design degree by the University of the West of England "in recognition of his outstanding achievements in promoting the understanding and practice of the responsible management of the vital relationship between plants, people and resources, which have made a major contribution regionally, nationally and internationally to sustainable development, tourism, architecture and landscape architecture".
+Smit was appointed an Honorary Commander of the Order of the British Empire (CBE) in 2002, and awarded the Kilgerran Award of the Foundation for Science and Technology in 2003.
+In 2006, he was awarded an honorary Doctor of Design degree by the University of the West of England "in recognition of his outstanding achievements in promoting the understanding and practice of the responsible management of the vital relationship between plants, people and resources, which have made a major contribution regionally, nationally and internationally to sustainable development, tourism, architecture and landscape architecture".

 Smit has been outspoken in his views on issues such as social enterprise and entrepreneurship.
 In a 2008 interview, he said:

 Britain is crap at being entrepreneurial because (a) it's a risk averse country, and (b) the stigma of failure is so high that if you fail you're considered to be a loser.
 Entrepreneurism is a word that has been stolen by people who don't understand it.
 The truth is that people who are entrepreneurial take risks, and risk is something that is un-British, and if you're successful with it they'll hate you for it.

 In the early 21st century, Smit became a Social Enterprise Ambassador.

-He was the subject of This Is Your Life in 2001 when he was surprised by Michael Aspel at the Eden Project.
+He was the subject of This Is Your Life in 2001, when he was surprised by Michael Aspel at the Eden Project.

 Smit was appointed Honorary Knight Commander of the Order of the British Empire (KBE) in January 2011 in recognition of his services to public engagement with science.
 In May 2012, the award was made substantive when he became a British citizen, allowing Smit to use the title "Sir".

 In November 2016, Smit was awarded an honorary Doctor of Education degree by Bournemouth University.